abrIoTeu/abrIoTeu/README.md

 <h2>What is abrIoT?</h2>

 Project abrIoT is an open source building automation and smarthome project with a strong emphasis on <strong>energy saving</strong>.
-The ongoing energy crysis gives us a notable lesson: there is no more cheap energy in Europe.

 The aim of the project is to:
 - Automate your home ("Smartize")